diegovilhalva/mevn_app/README.md

-A simple CRUD application using the MEVN stack
+A simple CRUD application using the MEVN stack.